metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `autoattach_graphics_device` (Boolean) Whether to attach the default graphics device or not.
-VNC will not be available if set to false.
+- `autoattach_graphics_device` (Boolean) Whether to attach the default graphics device or not.VNC will not be available if set to false.
 Defaults to true.
-- `autoattach_input_device` (Boolean) Whether to attach an Input Device.
-Defaults to false.
+- `autoattach_input_device` (Boolean) Whether to attach an Input Device.Defaults to false.
-- `autoattach_mem_balloon` (Boolean) Whether to attach the Memory balloon device with default period.
-Period can be adjusted in virt-config.
-Defaults to true.
+- `autoattach_mem_balloon` (Boolean) Whether to attach the Memory balloon device with default period.Period can be adjusted in virt-config.Defaults to true.
 - `autoattach_pod_interface` (Boolean) Whether to attach a pod network interface.
 Defaults to true.
-- `autoattach_serial_console` (Boolean) Whether to attach the default serial console or not.
-Serial console access will not be available if set to false.
+- `autoattach_serial_console` (Boolean) Whether to attach the default virtio-serial console or not.Serial console access will not be available if set to false.
 Defaults to true.
-- `autoattach_vsock` (Boolean) Whether to attach the VSOCK CID to the VM or not.
-VSOCK access will be available if set to true.
+- `autoattach_vsock` (Boolean) Whether to attach the VSOCK CID to the VM or not.VSOCK access will be available if set to true.
 Defaults to false.
-- `block_multi_queue` (Boolean) Whether or not to enable virtio multi-queue for block devices.
-Defaults to false.
+- `block_multi_queue` (Boolean) Whether or not to enable virtio multi-queue for block devices.Defaults to false.
 - `client_passthrough` (Map of String) To configure and access client devices such as redirecting USB
 - `disable_hotplug` (Boolean) DisableHotplug disabled the ability to hotplug disks.
 - `disks` (Attributes List) Disks describes disks, cdroms and luns which are connected to the vmi. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--disks))
+- `downward_metrics` (Map of String) DownwardMetrics creates a virtio serials for exposing the downward metrics to the vmi.
 - `filesystems` (Attributes List) Filesystems describes filesystem which is connected to the vmi. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--filesystems))
 - `gpus` (Attributes List) Whether to attach a GPU device to the vmi. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--gpus))
 - `host_devices` (Attributes List) Whether to attach a host device to the vmi. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--host_devices))
 - `inputs` (Attributes List) Inputs describe input devices (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--inputs))
 - `interfaces` (Attributes List) Interfaces describe network interfaces which are added to the vmi. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--interfaces))
+- `log_serial_console` (Boolean) Whether to log the auto-attached default serial console or not.Serial console logs will be collect to a file and then streamed from a named 'guest-console-log'.Not relevant if autoattachSerialConsole is disabled.Defaults to cluster wide setting on VirtualMachineOptions.
 - `network_interface_multiqueue` (Boolean) If specified, virtual network interfaces configured with a virtio bus will also enable the vhost multiqueue feature for network devices.
 The number of queues created depends on additional factors of the VirtualMachineInstance, like the number of guest CPUs.
 - `rng` (Map of String) Whether to have random number generator from host
 - `sound` (Attributes) Whether to emulate a sound device. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--sound))
 - `tpm` (Attributes) Whether to emulate a TPM device. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--tpm))
-- `use_virtio_transitional` (Boolean) Fall back to legacy virtio 0.9 support if virtio bus is selected on devices.
-This is helpful for old machines like CentOS6 or RHEL6 which do not understand virtio_non_transitional (virtio 1.0).
+- `use_virtio_transitional` (Boolean) Fall back to legacy virtio 0.9 support if virtio bus is selected on devices.This is helpful for old machines like CentOS6 or RHEL6 whichdo not understand virtio_non_transitional (virtio 1.0).
 - `watchdog` (Attributes) Watchdog describes a watchdog device which can be added to the vmi. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--watchdog))

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--disks"></a>